-Abortion-tainted mandatory COVID vaccine would be the beginning “of the Apocalypse” : Bishop Schneider
+'We will enter into the time of the Apocalypse': Bishop Schneider warned about vaccine mandates - LifeSite

 Bishop Schneider did hope that his scenario of a forced global vaccine using aborted baby cells in its manufacture would not come to pass.
 He said, “But I hope that this will not come at a global level.
 When this does come, then we will enter into the time of the Apocalypse.
 In a time of Apocalypse, of which we already now have some signs, we must invoke evermore the angels, Saint Michael Archangel, and the message of Our Lady of Fatima that is becoming ever more timely and necessary.”

 And at such times the lay faithful are often left wondering what can we do when facing insanity from bishops and Cardinals and even the Pope.
 But we have been given an answer.
-That answer came in response to LifeSite reporter Steven Kokx asking Archbishop Vigano what the faithful can do in an open letter published at Catholic Family News.
+That answer came in response to LifeSite reporter Stephen Kokx asking Archbishop Viganò what the faithful can do in an open letter published at Catholic Family News.
 I will read you part of Archbishop Viganò’s reply.

-One of my most cherished privileges in my nearly quarter century at LifeSite has been giving my voice Archbishop Viganò , this courageous soldier for Christ who apart from praying the rosary with us recently has never spoken in public but gives us his counsel only in letters.
+One of my most cherished privileges in my nearly quarter century at LifeSite has been giving my voice to Archbishop Viganò, this courageous soldier for Christ who apart from praying the rosary with us recently has never spoken in public but gives us his counsel only in letters.

 I will conclude with his words: